 There is no upfront charge for our services.
-We only collect a fee for our services, if a recovery is made.
-Contact our medical malpractice legal team now by calling 1-800-718-4658, using the live chat feature, or completing the brief contact form on this page.
+We only collect a fee for our services if and when a recovery is made.
+Contact a medical malpractice attorney at Nadrich & Cohen now by calling us for a free consultation, texting us from this page, or completing the brief contact form on this page.

 When a physician fails to properly diagnose a patient, this can constitute medical malpractice.
-If, for example, a medical professional fails to properly identify a cancerous growth, when a reasonable medical professional in the same situation would have properly diagnosed the cancer, this constitutes malpractice.
+If, for example, a medical professional fails to properly identify a cancerous growth when other medical professionals in the same situation would have properly diagnosed the cancer, this constitutes malpractice.

 A common medical malpractice mistake occurs when the surgical center fails to take reasonable precautions to properly identify the correct body part.
-Surgeries removing the healthy eye, the unaffected limb, etc. result in medical malpractice claims.
+Medical errors such as surgeries removing the healthy eye, the unaffected limb, etc. result in medical malpractice claims.

-A failure to properly sterilize instruments, clean work surfaces, or clean linens, can result in serious infections, which, in some cases, lead to death.
-The failure of a medical facility to provide clean and safe instrumentation and environment can lead to a medical malpractice claim, should the patient suffer harm.
+A failure to properly sterilize instruments, clean work surfaces or clean linens can result in serious infections, which, in some cases, lead to death.
+The failure of a medical facility to provide clean and safe instrumentation and environments can lead to a medical malpractice claim, should the patient suffer harm.

 Items Left Behind

 In some cases, a medical professional may leave an instrument, a tool, a sponge or other item inside the patient during surgery.
 Best practices include counting all items before surgery begins and again before the patient is finished with surgery.
 However, this does not always occur.